LucasBaun/ThirstAlert/README.md

 <br>
 The primary objective of this project is to develop a system capable of autonomously monitoring the soil moisture levels of plants and providing timely notifications for watering.
 The purpose is to establish an efficient and reliable method for plant care management that mitigates the risk of over or under-watering, thereby promoting plant health and longevity.
 ### Insights
 Through the execution of this project, it is expected to gain valuable insights into the technical aspects of IoT device integration, sensor calibration, and data interpretation.
 Furthermore, the project aims to provide a deeper understanding of the role of technology in optimizing plant care routines.
-The anticipated insights encompass both practical knowledge related to hardware implementation and conceptual understanding of the synergy between IoT and agriculture.
+The anticipated insights encompass both practical knowledge related to hardware implementation and a conceptual understanding of the synergy between IoT and agriculture.

 ## 3. Material
 **Image** |**Component** | **Description/Function** | **Purchased From** | **Price** (approximately)